Fritz Haber: Early life and education

-Haber successfully passed his examinations at the St. Elizabeth High School in Breslau in September 1886.
-Although his father wished him to apprentice in the dye company, Haber obtained his father's permission to study chemistry at the Friedrich Wilhelm University in Berlin (today the Humboldt University of Berlin), with the director of the Institute for Chemistry A. W. Hofmann.
-Haber was disappointed by his initial winter semester (1886–87) in Berlin, and arranged to attend the Heidelberg University for the summer semester of 1887, where he studied under Robert Bunsen.
-He then returned to Berlin, to the Technical College of Charlottenburg (today the Technical University of Berlin).
+Haber successfully passed his examinations at the St Elizabeth gymnasium in September 1886.
+Although his father wished him to become an apprentice in the dye company, Haber obtained his father's permission to study chemistry at the Friedrich Wilhelm University in Berlin (today the Humboldt University of Berlin), with the director of the Institute for Chemistry A. W. Hofmann.
+Haber was disappointed by his initial winter semester (1886–87) in Berlin, and arranged to attend Heidelberg University for the summer semester of 1887, where he studied under Robert Bunsen.
+He then returned to Berlin, to the Technische Hochschule in Charlottenburg (today Technische Universität Berlin).

-In the summer of 1889, Haber was conscripted and left university to perform his One-year volunteer service in the Sixth Field Artillery Regiment.
+In the summer of 1889, Haber was conscripted and left university to perform his one-year volunteer service in the Sixth Field Artillery Regiment.
 Upon its completion, he returned to Charlottenburg where he became a student of Carl Liebermann.
 In addition to Liebermann's lectures on organic chemistry, Haber also attended lectures by Otto Witt on the chemical technology of dyes.

 Liebermann assigned Haber to work on reactions with piperonal for his thesis topic, published as Ueber einige Derivate des Piperonals (About a Few piperonal Derivatives) in 1891.
 Haber received his doctorate cum laude from Friedrich Wilhelm University in May 1891, after presenting his work to a board of examiners from the University of Berlin, since Charlottenburg was not yet accredited to grant doctorates.

 With his degree, Haber returned to Breslau to work at his father's chemical business, where their relationship continued to have difficulties.
 Through Siegfried's connections, Haber was assigned a series of practical apprenticeships in different chemical companies to gain experience.
 These included Grünwald and Company (a Budapest distillery), an Austrian ammonia-sodium factory, and the Feldmühle paper and cellulose works.
-These experiences drove Haber to learn more about technical processes, and persuaded his father to let him spend a semester at the Polytechnic College in Zürich (now the Swiss Federal Institute of Technology), studying with Georg Lunge.
+These experiences drove Haber to learn more about technical processes, and persuaded his father to let him spend a semester at the Polytechnic College in Zürich (now the ETH Zürich), studying with Georg Lunge.
 In the Fall of 1892, Haber returned again to Breslau to work in his father's company, but the two men continued to clash and Siegfried finally accepted that they could not work well together.

 Haber had received a PhD in chemistry by this time, but his father required him to take handwriting courses and become a salesman to learn more about the company.
-Haber urged his father to transfer from natural to synthetic dyes, however his father refused.
+Haber urged his father to transfer from natural to synthetic dyes, but his father refused.
 Eventually, his father followed global business trends and switched to synthetic dyes.
-Haber's next suggestion was for his father to purchase calcium hypochlorite which at the time was the only known treatment of cholera.
-The current cholera epidemic ended up being isolated and thus resulted in their possession of a sizeable amount of unused calcium hypochlorite, which is unstable.
+Haber's next suggestion, during a cholera epidemic, was for his father to purchase calcium hypochlorite, which at the time was the only known method for the prevention of cholera.
+That epidemic ended up being isolated and resulted in their possession of a sizeable amount of unused calcium hypochlorite, which is unstable.
 This caused a rift between Siegfried and Haber, with his father telling him to go back to his university studies as he did not belong in the business world.